jdraines/ragmatic/README.md

 - I'm hoping to add a FastAPI app that will serve the RAG agent.
-- I'd like to write `DataSource` and `Storage` component adapters that will allow the use of a warehouse for documents and a key-value store like Redis for embeddings.
+- I'd like to write `DataSource` and `Storage` component adapters that will allow the use of s3 or a warehouse for documents and a key-value store like Redis for embeddings.